graphql/graphql-spec/spec/Section 4 -- Introspection.md

 As a meta-field, `__typename` is implicit and does not appear in the fields list in any defined type.

+Note: `__typename` may not be included as a root field in a subscription operation.

 ## Schema Introspection